 If you followed my suggestion over the New Year’s holiday, you cleaned your computer out then so this will go much faster for you than others.
 But, it’s again time for Spring Cleaning.
+Before you begin, remember to back up all your important files in external hard drive to avoid any loses if something bad happen to your computer.
 Set aside a couple of hours.
 Grab a litre of soda (unless you live in New York), get a comfortable chair.
 Put on your problem-solving hat, and get started:

 - Make sure your firewall is working.
 Windows comes with a built-in one.
 Maybe Mac does too.
 Leave it active.
 It’s under Control Panel-Administrative Tools.
 Sometimes, they seem to turn off by themselves (I have no idea why).
 Check it to be sure it remains active.